viamrobotics/docs/docs/installation/_index.md

    Click **View setup instructions** to open the setup instructions.

-1. Select your system's operating system and **Micro-RDK** as your RDK type.
+1. Select **ESP32** as the platform you want to run on.

+1. Select the platform you want to use from which to flash the target system.

-1. Follow the instructions to flash `viam-micro-server` directly to an ESP32 connected to your computer through a data cable.
+1. Follow the instructions to flash `viam-micro-server` to an ESP32 connected to your computer through a data cable.

-   To see the `viam-micro-server` logs through the serial connection, add `--monitor` to the command in step 3.
-   If the program cannot auto-detect the serial port to which your ESP32 is connected, you may be prompted to select the correct one among a list.

 1. Once you have followed the steps on the setup instructions, `viam-micro-server` is installed and will run.
    Wait for confirmation that your microcontroller has successfully connected.